-No new appointments onto the Board of Trustees were made last year.
-The Chair of the Board of Trustees was reappointed and re-elected as Chair of the Academy Effectiveness Committee.
-The Chair of the Resources Committee was also re-elected.
+Mr D Brown was appointed onto the Board of Trustees on 4 February 2020.
+The Chair of the Board of Trustees, Mrs T Penfold, was reappointed and was also elected as Chair of the Resources Committee following the resignation of the incumbent Chair, Mr J Kemp.
+Mrs S Boyack was elected as Chair of the Academy Effectiveness Committee.

-The Trustees carried out a self-evaluation of Governance during the spring term.
-As a result, a more detailed skills audit was carried in the Autumn term.
-This may result in a further co-option to the Board of Trustees.
+The Trustees carried out a self-evaluation of governance during the Spring term.
+As a result, a more detailed skills audit was carried out in the Autumn term after the resignation of two Trustees.
+This resulted in the co-option of Mr D Brown to the Board of Trustees.
 The Board of Trustees will also address the need for a longer term plan for the School.